Lundalogik/LimeBootstrapAppStore/vismaadmin/README.md

 Every night, invoicing information is transferred from Visma Administration to LIME Pro and visualized in the tab "Invoices" on the company card.

 ##Installation
-1. Install the Visma-service on the Visma server...
+1. Install the Visma-service on the Visma server by following the instructions in ..\Install\SERVICE\README.txt or <a href="http://docs.lundalogik.com/pro/addons/visma-administration/installation">here</a>
 2. Copy "vismaadmin" folder to the “apps” folder in the Actionpad-folder.
 3. Run the SQL-scripts for creating the tables, fields and localization-records needed ("..\Install\SQL") in the right order according to the README-file in the folder and put the icons ("..\Install\ICONS") on the tables.
 4. Add separators according to the images in the ..\Install\SQL folder.